Mzamo-Ntshaba/CDV01_Career_Goals_Reflection_CS20240134_WFO2407_GroupD_Mzamo-Ntshaba_CDV01/README.md

     - Specific - Become a proficient full-stack web developer with focus on backend
-    - Measurable - complete atleast 5 fullstack applications that include CRUD/Apis/ecommerce with a tech stack lile html,tailwind css, apis, react, node.js/python for backend and databases
+    - Measurable - complete atleast 3 fullstack applications that encompasses everything I've learnt
     - Achievable - I have basic programming knowledge and some experience with web development already this will help fast track my plan.
     - Relevant - I want to add backend skills because they align with my interest.
     - Time- bound - I want to achieve this goal in 1.5 years.